elec327/elec327.github.io/syllabus.md

 **Required Textbooks and Supplies:**

 No textbook is required.
-Students will be provided with one ~~MSP430-G2553~~ MSP430-FR2433 Launchpad.
+Students will be provided with one MSP430-G2553 or MSP430-FR2433 Launchpad.
 A large solderless breadboard may be useful for prototyping.
 Prototyping jumpers will be available in lab.
 A larger solderless breadboard can be purchased, for example, on Amazon for $30-40.